 Troy and Jack spent about four hours yesterday building this and then hanging out in it.
 It took over my entire living room.

-US Kids, Parents and Teachers.
+I have another guest post up on US Kids, Parents and Teachers.
 I'm sharing our absolute favorite snack in this house - Apple Jacks.
 I designed it for Jack when he was a baby; his food allergies prevented him from having the store bought finger foods that were available.

 Ok, enough blither blabble, here is what we're going to have for dinner this week!